Mehrnazkiani24/Generator-Read.ME/OUTPUT.md

 ### contribution

-this project does not take any contribution,
+this project does not take contribution

 ### usage